We look forward to talking with with you.

-The Simplified Employee Pension Plan (“SEP”) IRA and the 401k Profit Sharing Plan (401k PS) are two of the most common retirement plans for successful self-employed individuals and owner/spouse businesses, since they offer high contribution limits and flexible annual contributions.
-But which is right for your client —the SEP or 401k PS?
-That depends on how much they want to shelter for retirement each year.
+The Simplified Employee Pension Plan (“SEP”) IRA and the 401k Profit Sharing Plan (401k PS) are two of the most common retirement plans for successful small businesses and self-employed individuals, since they offer high contribution limits and flexible annual contributions.
+But which is right for you—the SEP or 401k PS?
+That depends on how much you want to shelter on a tax-deductible basis for retirement each year.

-In a nutshell: the 401k PS allows greater retirement contributions, but it usually involves greater administrative responsibilities and higher fees than a SEP IRA.
+Simply put: the 401k PS allows greater retirement contributions, but it usually involves greater administrative responsibilities and higher fees than a SEP.
 The SEP is easier to set up and more flexible.

-The SEP is a great choice for self-employed people or owner/spouse businesses who want to contribute up to 25% of their W-2 earnings or 20% of net income up to the contribution limit.
-If that is sufficient, then the SEP will be the easier choice.
+The SEP is a great choice for self-employed people and small businesses who want to contribute up to 25% of their W-2 earnings or 20% of net income up to the contribution limit.

-This type of plan also has the optional flexibility to allow you to convert to a Roth immediately or anytime in the future.
-So you can time the Roth conversion to minimize taxes.
-With the Roth 401k you must pay the taxes in the year you contribute.
+This type of plan also has the optional flexibility to allow you to convert to a regular Roth immediately or anytime in the future.
+Here are some additional features of a SEP plan:

-A 401k PS plan offers four primary advantages over the SEP IRA:
+A 401k PS plan offers four primary advantages over the SEP:

 Contributions are flexible for either program.
 You can make them in some years and not in others.

 The term “Profit Sharing” is actually a misnomer.
-It is not based on profit but on salary.
+It is not based on profit but on compensation (salary).
 In fact, you can have a net loss on the corporation and still make profit sharing contributions.

 The contribution to a SEP:

-If you value the loan feature, creditor protection and/or want to maximize your client’s retirement contributions, then you should consider a 401k PS.
-If not, the simplicity of a SEP IRA makes it the better choice.
+If you value the loan feature, creditor protection and/or want to maximize your retirement contributions, you should consider a 401k PS.
+If not, the simplicity of a SEP IRA makes it the better choice